 Users' personal health information is safe and secure while using the new app and the mobile-friendly kp.org, which employ the same security safeguards that protect patient information on the traditional kp.org website, including secure sign-on and automatic sign-out after a period of inactivity.

-"The benefits of mobile extend beyond member engagement," said Philip Fasano, executive vice president and chief information officer.
+"The benefits of mobile extend beyond member engagement," said Philip Fasano, executive vice president and chief information officer of Kaiser Permanente.
 "Mobile solutions can have a positive impact on health.
 Health care, itself, will be much more convenient for many people.
 The mobile-friendly site and app are also a springboard for new innovations that will inspire members to be aware of their health and take steps to improve it."

 The Pew Internet Project reported that 40 percent of American adults access the Internet via their mobile phones, and in some cases, mobile phones are their primary source of Internet access.
-Twenty-five percent of smart phone owners mostly go online using their phone; of these, roughly one-third have no high-speed home broadband connection.
+Twenty-five percent of smart-phone owners go online primarily using their phone; of these, roughly one-third have no high-speed home broadband connection.

 "There has been an explosion in the growth of mobile devices and users are looking for new and improved ways to manage their lives online," Halvorson said.
 "It is time to make health information easily accessible from mobile devices."